-Addresses critical and theoretical concerns that define critical film, media and visual-culture studies: specific focus will vary.
-The culminating assignment is a research project that draws upon and engages with appropriate theoretical models.
-Serves students in the major as a preparation for MVC 495 in fall of the senior year.
+Addresses critical and theoretical concerns that define critical film, media and visual studies: specific focus will vary.

+Offered as needed.

 495 Senior Seminar.

 Fall (4).

 The capstone experience, an advanced seminar in which students integrate and extend skills and knowledge previously developed in the major.
 Specific focus will vary between iterations.
 The culminating assignment is a significant piece of mentored research, usually in an extended paper (or another project approved by the instructor).